open/close all folders

 - Jetsons: The Movie:

-- After Janet Waldo, the normal voice of Judy Jetson, recorded her dialogue, the Universal execs had pop singer Tiffany, who was to be just Judy's singing voice, be her speaking voice as well and rerecord Waldo's lines.
+- After Janet Waldo, the normal voice of Judy Jetson, recorded her dialogue, Executive Meddling had pop singer Tiffany, who was to be just Judy's singing voice, be her speaking voice as well and rerecord Waldo's lines.
 Despite that, one of them was kept in, which was most likely an oversight.

 - George O'Hanlon and Mel Blanc, the voices of George Jetson and Mr. Spacely respectively, both died during production, so Jeff Bergman filled in for lines they had yet to record.